 Dual Education System Italy (DESI)

 During the reporting year, Ducati and Lamborghini continued to develop the CSR project DESI (Dual Education System Italy) jointly organized by both companies and launched in 2014.
 Other project partners include the Volkswagen Workforce Foundation, the Italian Ministry of Education, Universities and Research, the Education Ministry of the Emilia Romagna Region, and two of Bologna’s Technical High Schools.
-The DESI dual-education program currently supports 45 young people in their last years at technical high school, and combines classroom-based theory with practical work-experience placements.
+The DESI dual-education program currently supports in Ducati 50 young people in their last years at technical high school, and combines classroom-based theory with practical work-experience placements.
 For the practical training component, Lamborghini and Ducati have set up modern training centers at their respective plants.

 Ducati – Biomonitoring and Trigeneration Plant